Heatblur-Simulations/f-14-manual/src/stores/air_to_ground/weapon_settings.md

 corresponding switch to **SEL**.
 Stations 1 and 8 should be set to **B** for selection, **SW** was used to jettison AIM-9 Sidewinders but is now inoperable.

-**Note:** All F-14 bombs in DCS are assumed to have both types of fuzes, so both the mechanical and electrical fuze need to be set.
+💡 All F-14 bombs in DCS are assumed to have both types of fuzes, so both the mechanical and electrical fuze need to be set.
 GBUs, Mk-20s, and Mk-81 to 84s need the mechanical fuze set to either **N** or **N/T** settings, the Mk-82AIR (ballute) and Mk-82 Snake-Eye can be dropped in free-fall with **N** and retarded with **N/T**.